TheDomcio/WonderfulPolishLanguage/README.md

 - [Synonimy.pl](https://www.synonimy.pl) - similar to above.
 - [Zakończone.pl](https://www.zakonczone.pl) - On this page you can check the words with the selected ending.
 For example:  [-ówka](https://www.zakonczone.pl/na/%C3%B3wka).
 - [Stopniowanie.net](http://stopniowanie.net) - Gradation of adjectives and adverbs.
+- [Ortograf](https://www.ortograf.pl/) - A cool site where you can see common spelling mistakes, it also has a subpage with a spell checker (main link).
+[Here](https://www.ortograf.pl/zasady-pisowni) you can read about the rules of spelling of the Polish language, at this link about ["language doubts"](https://www.ortograf.pl/watpliwosci-jezykowe), you will also find there, for example, [dictations](https://www.ortograf.pl/dyktanda) and [abbreviations](https://www.ortograf.pl/skroty).
 - [Reverso Context]([https://context.reverso.net/t%C5%82umaczenie/](https://context.reverso.net/tłumaczenie/)) - A Polish version of a very useful multilingual website where you can look up translations in context of words, groups of words and idioms.
 - [Cooljugator - Cool Polish Verb Conjugator](https://cooljugator.com/pl) - A [very] cool conjugator containing a large number of verbs.
 - [Tiengos](https://www.tiengos.com/articles?langs=pl) - An interesting website (In the link there is a setting that sets the default to show articles in Polish) where you can read various articles (There are many articles available for free), e.g. in Polish, and there is an main option to switch between languages (Vietnamese, Spanish and Russian are available now, including English of course), you can also listen to the text in audio form and the words read by the lector at a specific moment will be spotlighted, you can also listen to the word you clicked on and much more.
 The site also has [its official application for Android](https://play.google.com/store/apps/details?id=com.ga1.inwords).